How to Create a Perfect Cheese Board

-- Pecans - are sweet and creamy, a perfect foil for the salty flavors of almost any cheese
+- Pecans - These are sweet and creamy, a perfect foil for the salty flavors of almost any cheese.

-- Walnuts - high in tannins which give them an umami, verging on a bitter flavor.
+- Walnuts - These are high in tannins which give them an umami, verging on a bitter flavor.
 Drizzle them with honey for a stunning marriage with goat or sheep milk cheese.

 Honey is not a mandatory ingredient in a cheese board, but if you are creating an especially amazing board, an over-the-top presentation (which could be an assembly of cheeses or just one stunning cheese) you might want to consider how a drizzle of honey might provide that high-note to your display.

 This is not the place for an herby artisanal bread, nor is it fitting to present a cheese- or onion-flavored cracker.
 This is where the bread takes a back seat and serves as a quiet (yet important) understudy, the foodstuff which helps to support and elevate the other players in the drama.